Passionfruit possets

 Neck of lamb.

-A large green salad is mandatory every day if you want to enjoy these treats high in animal-fat or sugar.
-Unfortunately you simply cannot have your Black Forest cake and eat it.
+A large green salad is mandatory every day if you want to enjoy these treats rich in animal-fat or sugar.
+Unfortunately you simply cannot have your Black Forest cake and eat it; on high and holy days that's fine.

 A divine green salad.